UX the design addresses all features of how a product or service is perceived that

 The key benefits of power thinking are as

-Knowing and understanding customer needs is at the center of every touchpoint, and You’ll get a better understanding, identifying, and analyzing of how your product can meet the needs of your customer.
+Knowing and understanding customer needs is at the centre of every touchpoint, and You'll get a better understanding, identifying, and analysis of how your product can meet the needs of your customer.
 Product thinking tells you where the real opportunities are for growth and give a deep understanding of the ROI of any product.
 With the help of that, you can continuously grow your product and achieve a return on investment.

 The sooner you make a change, the faster you can move, and product thinking enables you to change your product quickly depending upon the feedback you receive.
 Achieving product-market fit is key to a successful business and Your product will have a better fit with changing customer and market needs.
 You'll be able to introduce real customer insights to real products before they launch., and can also validate actual benefits and learn from what you deliver.
 You'll optimize the profit from your product Thinking in products gives a clear sense to the designer of what's important to users, and makes sure designers build the right features for the right people and tackle real problems people have in the right direction.
 It enhances the ability to make well-informed right decisions that define the success of your products.
 As Product Management and UX Design Products are closely connected to the product, product Thinking helps them to work on work on the expression of the idea and therefore leads to stronger products.
 And that's exactly what Product Thinking is, the next big thing in UX Design.